Kali Dal (Indian Black Lentils)

 You can find whole black dal at any Indian store.

-For a faster coking time, you could also cook the lentils in a pressure cooker.
+For a faster cooking time, you could also cook the lentils in a pressure cooker.
 It would take only 25 minutes (instead of a long hour).

 For an acidic and tart taste, dried mango powder (also known as amchur) is added to the lentils.
 Amchur is made of finely ground flesh of sun-dried green mangoes.
 It's an important step toward the end of cooking.
 You can find the beige-colored powder at any Indian store.
 If you don't have any, you could replace it with 2 teaspoons of lemon or lime juice.